Xkernel: Principled Performance Tunability of Operating System Kernels

 \subsubsection{How Does a Perf-Const Affect Runtime State?}

-If a value is a constant and ultimately affects runtime state, there must be a well-defined point where it enters architectural state.
+If a value is a constant and ultimately affects system state, there must be a well-defined point where it enters machine state.
 This boundary reflects the compiler's decision to materialize the constant and is determined statically.
-Since a constant carries no state before its introduction (unlike a variable), this entry point is identifiable in principle and is the semantic we must capture.
+Since a constant carries no state before its introduction (unlike a variable), this entry point is identifiable in principle and is the semantic boundary we must capture.

-A key challenge is to handle obfuscations caused by compiler optimizations.
+A key challenge is to handle complications due to compiler optimizations.
 A \perfconst\ may be folded, propagated, or merged with other expressions.
 Backend optimizations may further rewrite it for strength reduction or interleave unrelated instructions.
 As shown in Figure~\ref{fig:recover-expression}(a), the instruction sequence for a source-level \perfconst of value 5 contains no immediate value 5 in the binary.
 Recompiling the same source with values 10 and 17 produces distinct instruction sequences (e.g., transforming \smalltt{add} into \smalltt{shl}, and reducing three instructions to one).
-So, the \perfconst often appears in transformed form, denoted as $IV$, not its source value~$V$.
+Thus, the \perfconst often appears in transformed form, denoted as $IV$, not its source value~$V$.

-Despite these transformations, $IV$ can only influence architectural state by becoming part of register or memory states, denoted as $R/M$.
+Despite these transformations, $IV$ can only influence machine state by becoming part of register or memory states, denoted as $R/M$.
 All effects must arise through instructions expressible in arithmetic and bitwise operations.
 Even source-level logical expressions reduce to comparisons such as ``\smalltt{cmp} \smalltt{eax}, \smalltt{edx}'', which update condition flags as the arithmetic result of ``\smalltt{eax} \smalltt{-} \smalltt{edx}''.
-So, regardless of source syntax, the effect of a \perfconst\ in the binary always reduces to a mathematical relation in the form: $R/M \leftarrow f(R/M, IV)$
+Thus, regardless of source syntax, the effect of a \perfconst\ in the binary always reduces to a mathematical relation in the form: $R/M \leftarrow f(R/M, IV)$.

 Once expressed symbolically, this relation becomes explicit.
-As shown in Figure~\ref{fig:recover-expression}, the same source code with $IV$ equals to 10, 20, and 34 produces drastically different binary code, yet their symbolic state expressions all reduce to \smalltt{eax} \textleftarrow\ $IV$ $\times$ \smalltt{eax}.
+As shown in Figure~\ref{fig:recover-expression}, the same source code with $IV$ equal to 10, 20, and 34 produces drastically different binary code, yet their symbolic state expressions all reduce to \smalltt{eax} \textleftarrow\ $IV$ $\times$ \smalltt{eax}.
 Intuitively, compiler transformations preserve the numeric semantics of the constant, and those semantics are directly reflected in this symbolic form.